DiscordDigital/autoadmin-node/README.md

 A use case for this module is re-launching a program as Administrator after restart, without spawning the UAC prompt.\
 Can be removed with one function call.

+This does not bypass the initial UAC.
+However, it allows "saving" elevation for later use, and bypasses all UAC prompts on demand.

 # How to use

 Import the module from the file: